Edon Zhegrova: International career

 Being an ethnic Kosovo Albanian, Zhegrova had the option to represent both Albania and Kosovo, but decided to represent the latter.
 In August 2017, he refused a call-up from Kosovo U21 with the pretence that it was important for him to concentrate on playing at the club level for now.
 On 6 March 2018, Zhegrova finally decided to play for Kosovo.
 Thirteen days later, he formalizes the decision and accept their call-up for the friendly matches against Madagascar and Burkina Faso.
 His debut with Kosovo came five days after the call-up in the friendly match against Madagascar after being named in the starting line-up.
 He scored his side's only goal during a 1–0 home win, thus becoming, at 18 years and 11 months, Kosovo's youngest goalscorer ever, beating the record of Bersant Celina.

 Personal life

-Zhegrova was born in Herford, Germany to Kosovo Albanian parents from the village Dobrajë e Madhe of Lipjan, which later would be his temporary residence after his family returned to Kosovo’s capital, Pristina, after the end of Kosovo War.
+Zhegrova was born in Herford, Germany to ethnic Albanian parents from the village Dobrajë e Madhe of Lipjan, Kosovo which later would be his temporary residence after his family returned to its capital, Pristina, after the end of Kosovo War.
 Zhegrova's younger sister, Valza is a former singer.

 On 22 August 2025, Zhegrova obtained an Albanian passport, which enabled his transfer to Juventus in Serie A eleven days later as players holding an Albanian passport are considered local within the league.